 Even if that meant he couldn't hang out at the arcade with the local kids.
 Or that he would be eating Alphagetti for supper every night.
 Or that he had to sleep with a loaded .45 under his pillow.

-He shivered and pulled his thin jean jacket collar up around his neck as he carried the modest bag of groceries back to the motel room he and Sam were currently calling home in Butterfield, Minnesota.
+He shivered and pulled the collar of thin jean jacket up around his neck as he carried the modest bag of groceries back to the motel room he and Sam were currently calling home in Butterfield, Minnesota.
 He had taken longer than he had wanted to at the gas station store, held up by the old lady in front of him arguing with the teller over the price of frigging prune juice, and it was now dark.
 Anxious to get back to Sammy, he ignored both his gut and his dad's teachings and decided to cut through an alley that came out at the back of the motel.

-He regretted his decision about half way down when he heard a ruckus from the far side of a large dumpster up ahead.
+He regretted his decision about halfway down when he heard a ruckus from the far side of a large dumpster up ahead.
 He stopped in his tracks when two men appeared, one of them yelling and tugging at something behind the dumpster.
 For an instant Dean debated turning around and high-tailing it back the other way.
 It was the appearance of the third person that changed his mind.